EGI-Federation/documentation/content/en/users/security/_index.md

 consume EGI services while meeting your security and compliance objectives:

-- The [Secrets Store](secrets-store) allows users to securely store credentials or other sensitive information, and easily retrieve it when needed, instead of hardcode it in code, configuration files, or environment variables.
+- The [Secrets Store](secrets-store) allows users to securely store credentials or other sensitive information then easily retrieve it when needed, instead of hardcoding it into code, configuration files, or environment variables.

-See the following sections for more details on these security-related services.
+Explore the areas below for further details.